 Developer Galliford Try has agreed to include 100 “affordable” homes at the proposed 305 unit Blackberry Hill site in Fishponds.
 The billion pound company attracted controversy after initially submitting plans with zero affordable homes, despite the government awarding the land specifically for an affordable housing development.

-The news comes after increasing pressure was put on the developer by Cable exclusive revelations about the developer’s anticipated huge profits, a mounting campaign by ACORN and weeks of negotiations by the council, led by councillor Nicola Bowden-Jones the Labour representative for Frome Vale.
+The news comes after increasing pressure was put on the developer by Cable exclusive revelations about the developer’s anticipated huge profits, a mounting campaign by ACORN and local activists and weeks of negotiations by the council, led by Cllr Nicola Bowden-Jones the Labour representative for Frome Vale.

-Posting on Facebook councillor Bowden-Jones said “all those weeks I have spent in negotiation have paid off.
+Posting on Facebook Cllr Bowden-Jones said: “All those weeks I have spent in negotiation have paid off.
 Brilliant news.”

 Join the Cable to keep this essential journalism going!